wdporter/i-am-that-vuepress/97-the-mind-and-the-world-are-not-separate/readme.md

 up?
 He keeps on urging and reminding, but the dream continues.

 **M:**&ensp;It is because you have not really understood that you are dreaming.
 This is the essence of bondage — the mixing of the real with unreal.
-In your present state, only the sense ‘I am’ refers to reality; the ‘what’ and the ‘how I am’ are illusions imposed by destiny, or accident.
+In your present state, only the sense “I Am” refers to reality; the “what” and the “how I am” are illusions imposed by destiny, or accident.

 **Q:**&ensp;When did the dream begin?